Getting started

 SWAN Assets Hosting

-All SWAN assets (fonts, icons, illustrations, stylesheets) are hosted in a dedicated S3 bucket and served through optimized CDN URLs.
-There are two predefined DNS URLs for accessing these assets, depending on your application’s domain:
+All SWAN assets (fonts, icons, illustrations, stylesheets) are hosted in a dedicated S3 bucket and served to applications through different base URLs depending on your application's tenant context:

 For most scenarios, you should use the CDN link returned by the getSwanBaseUrl(tenant, locale) method.
-This function will automatically resolve the correct asset URL for your environment, ensuring that assets are loaded from the right location for your domain and locale.
+This function automatically resolves the correct asset URL for your environment, ensuring assets are loaded from the correct location for your domain and locale.

 Self-Hosting SWAN Assets